 - Do have questions to ask the interviewer ready.
-Be prepared to respond when the interview asks whether you have any questions for him or her.
+Be prepared to respond when the interviewer asks whether you have any questions for him or her.
 Review these questions to ask the interviewer and have a few ready in advance.

 - Do remember your goal is to set up a face-to-face interview.
 At the end of your conversation, after you thank the interviewer, ask if it would be possible to meet in person.